Romeo und Julia (Sutermeister opera)

 Romeo und Julia is an opera in two acts by Heinrich Sutermeister.
 The composer wrote the libretto, after Shakespeare's Romeo and Juliet.

 Erik Levi explains that the opera: "presents a synthesis of Romantic and impressionist elements.
 It marks a ... return to the conception of opera as a sequence of closed forms, incorporating ... stylistic features related to madrigal, oratorio and pantomime."

 Performance history

 It was first performed on 13 April 1940, at the Semperoper, Dresden, under the musical direction of Karl Böhm, who also commissioned the work, with Maria Cebotari as Julia, and was a considerable success.
-It was also performed at Sadler's Wells in London in the mid-50s.
+It was also performed at Sadler's Wells in London on 12 March 1953, conducted by James Robertson.

 Roles

 Synopsis

 Sutermeister's version follows Shakespeare's plot.
 In the final scene, a celestial chorus celebrate the union in death of the two lovers.